Recycled ceramic ware developed in Tajimi, Japan

-Used or broken ceramicwares are landfilled.
-However, did you know that the pottery once made does not return to the earth even after 1000 years?
-To reduce the waste and utilize such limited resources, companies in Tajimi Japan, the region famous for ceramic production, have voluntarily come together to build a recycling system for porcelain.
+Did you know that pottery, once fired, does not biodegrade even after thousands of years?
+Ceramic ware that has been used or damaged is disposed of in landfills.
+To reduce waste and make better use of limited resources, companies in Tajimi, Japan, a region famous for ceramic production, have voluntarily collaborated to build a porcelain recycling system.

-Simply and practically designed TRIPWARE goes well with any kind of dish.
-And another feature is they can be used for both serving and storing.
+TRIPWARE has a simple and functional design that complements every dish.
+Another advantage is that they can be used for both serving and storing food.
 Take one step closer to a sustainable lifestyle with TRIPWARE today!